yakamok/yakamok.art/README.md

 photography portfolio

-Goal is to keep this site simple as litle code as possible.
+Goal is to keep this site simple and as litle code as possible.

 upload.py: this simple program is used to process all images and upload the changes to the production server